Stegobully/merged_ncRNAclassifier/README.md

 You will be asked, if you would like to provide the path to the output file.
 This may either be an absolute path or simply a file name that will be saved in the current working directory.
-Alternatively, you may also simply press 'enter', which will create `[inputname]_[modelname]_predictions.txt`, where `inputname` is simply the name of the input file (fasta input for Merged and SeqEnc; Structure input for StrEnc; Graph Feature input for GrEnc) up until the first "." and model name is the name of the model you chose in the previous step.
+Alternatively, you may also simply press 'enter', which will create `[inputname]_[modelname]_predictions.txt`, where `inputname` is simply the name of the input file (fasta input for MncR and SeqEnc; Structure input for StrEnc; Graph Feature input for GrEnc) up until the first "." and model name is the name of the model you chose in the previous step.

 E.g.: If you chose the SeqEnc model and later 'sequencefile.fasta' as input, the output will be saved in 'sequencefile_seqenc_predictions.txt'.

-### 3. Input Sequence Files
+## 3. Input Sequence Files

-You will be asked to enter the full path and name of the input file or input files for the Merged classifiers.
+You will be asked to enter the full path and name of the input file or input files for the ncRNA classifiers.
 The only requirement to the sequence input is, that it needs to be readable by BioPython's `SeqIO.parse` method.
 If you type "default" the ML classifier will perform the output on a small subset from test set of our publication including 180 sequences (see `merged_test_file_XX `).
-If the ML classifier GrEnc or Merged are selected in step 1 you will need to provide a `.feature`-file created by GraphProt.
+If the ML classifier GrEnc or MncR are selected in step 1 you will need to provide a `.feature`-file created by GraphProt.
 If you chose the StrEnc classifier, you will need to provide the path to the output created by pysster.
 Alternatively, you can also validate the results from out publication.
 For how to choose the test files used in our results, see [Datasets](#datasetsavailableforretrainingthemodelsandtesting)